 If you're trying to figure out how to get into medical school, you've come to the right place.
 It can be one of the most stressful and time-consuming processes among all graduate application processes, but is very doable with a little guidance and willpower.

+The first step to getting into medical school is to take and pass the MCAT.
 The difficulty of this exam should not be taken lightly as it is weighed alongside your GPA in the admission process, meaning that your score carries nearly as much weight as 4 years of undergrad!

 The Medical College Admission Test (MCAT) is a comprehensive standardized test that covers 4 sections, including: